Ron Giovanelli: Academia

 Giovanelli was involved in academia across several institutions.
 He was appointed as Honorary Associate of the Department of Applied Mathematics at The University of Sydney in 1959, where he was responsible for working with students of solar physics, and overseeing their PhD courses.
 He was a visiting professor at Collège de France in Paris in 1964 and again in 1982.
 Giovanelli worked as a professor of physics at Wollongong University College during the academic year 1968, which was considered a college of The University of New South Wales up until 1974.
 He was also a member of University of New South Wales' professorial board, and gave lectures on astronomy at the university twice a week.

-From 1964-1965, Giovanelli served as a visiting scientist at the Fraunhofer-Institut (now known as the Kiepenheuer Institute) located in Freiburg, West Germany.
+From 1964-1965, Giovanelli served as a visiting scientist at the Fraunhofer-Institut (now known as the Leibniz Institute) located in Freiburg, West Germany.
 He was also a visiting scientist at the Kitt Peak National Observatory in Arizona, USA for six months in 1975 and 1979, and for a year in 1981, where he was involved with measuring the velocities of plasma contained in flux tubes.
 During this time, he had established and employed the Line-Centre-Magnetogram (LCM) strategy in order to distinguish and separate magnetic and non-magnetic constituents.
 The LCM scheme is founded on the observation of the Zeeman polarisation.
 In that same year, Giovanelli gave a lecture on plasma physics at La Trobe University.
 In 1982, Giovanelli gave lectures at various observatories including the Observatoire de Meudon in Paris, France, the Center for Astrophysics | Harvard & Smithsonian at Harvard in Cambridge, MA, USA, as well as the California Institute of Technology in Pasadena, California.